Boosting Simple Learners: Main Results

 The main idea guiding the algorithm is quite simple.
 We wish to collect as fast as possible a set of weak hypotheses $b_{1},\ldots,b_{T}\in\mathcal{B}$ that can be aggregated into a {\it consistent hypothesis}.
 That is, a hypothesis $h\in\{\pm 1\}^{X}$ of the form

 for some aggregation rule $f:\{\pm 1\}^T \to \{\pm 1\}$ such that $h(x_{i})=y_{i}$ for all examples $(x_i,y_i)$ in the input sample $S$.
-An elementary argument shows that such an $h$ exists if and only if for every pair of examples $(x_i,y_i),(x_j,y_j)\in S$ of opposite labels (i.e.\ $y_i\neq y_j$) there is a weak hypothesis that separates them.
+An elementary argument shows that such an $h$ exists if and only if for every pair of examples $(x_i,y_i),(x_j,y_j)\in S$ of opposite labels (i.e., $y_i\neq y_j$) there is a weak hypothesis that separates them.
 That is,

 The algorithm thus proceeds by greedily reweighing the examples in $S$ in way which maximizes the number of separated pairs.

 The following theorem shows that the (expected) number of calls to the weak learner until all pairs are separated is some $T=O(\log(\lvert S\rvert)/\gamma)$.
-The theorem is stated in terms of the number of rounds, but as the weak learner is called one time per round, the number of rounds is equal to the oracle-complexity. \begin{thm} [Oracle Complexity Upper Bound] Let $S$ be an input sample of size $m$ which is $\gamma$-realizable with respect to $\B$, and let $T$ denote the number of rounds \Cref{alg:sepBoost} performs when applied on~$S$.
+The theorem is stated in terms of the number of rounds, but as the weak learner is called one time per round, the number of rounds is equal to the oracle-complexity. \begin{theorem} [Oracle Complexity Upper Bound] Let $S$ be an input sample of size $m$ which is $\gamma$-realizable with respect to $\B$, and let $T$ denote the number of rounds \Cref{alg:sepBoost} performs when applied on~$S$.
 Then, for every~$t\in\mathbb{N}$